 4. Perks for learning are recommended.

-Does it seem a given that employees should cross train?
+Does it seem a given that all employees should cross train?
 It isn’t to most of them.

 Even if you are giving them cross training hours during their normal workday, you are still asking them to put in a lot of effort.
 Keep in mind that quite a few people don’t like to study.
 Since they have a job already, they consider their studying days behind them.